ishdhand/ishdhand.github.com/_pages/home.md

 ## News
 ----------------
+* **2016-12-23** We have a new preprint out on arXiv titled [Efficient tomography of a quantum many-body system](https://arxiv.org/abs/1612.08000).
+This preprint presents the first experimental demonstration of efficient quantum state tomography on a 14-qubit trapped-ion simulator, which is far beyond the reach of usual quantum state tomography.

+* **2016-11-09** I have been awarded the Humboldt Research Fellowship for Postdoctoral Research by Alexander von Humboldt Foundation to continue research at the [Institute of Theoretical Physics](http://qubit-ulm.com/), [University of Ulm](https://www.uni-ulm.de/en/homepage.html).

 * **2016-04-25** I am starting as a research associate at the [Institute of Theoretical Physics](http://qubit-ulm.com/), [University of Ulm](https://www.uni-ulm.de/en/homepage.html).

 * **2016-03-25** My thesis on [Multi-Photon Multi-Channel Interferometry for Quantum Information Processing](http://arxiv.org/abs/1603.07476) is availabe on arXiv.